learn-co-students/dsc-1-02-15-measures-of-dispersion-summary-online-ds-ft-100118/README.md

 ### Introduction

-In previous lesson, we learned about Measures of central tendency such as mean, median and mode.
+In previous lesson, we learned about Measures of central tendency - mean, median and mode.
 These metrics help give us a general understanding of where the values lie in the range of our data.
 However, they don't tell us the whole picture, and can often be misleading.

 To truly understand our data, we also need **Measures of Dispersion**, namely, Absolute Deviation, Standard Deviation and Variance.
 These measures tell us how tightly or loosely clustered around the center our data is, and generally act as a measure of how "noisy" our dataset is or isn't.